mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 All fragments under viewer needs a correct token to be provided.

+## Graphiql

+When starting backend, Graphiql is included.

+Open `http://localhost:5000/graphiql` in a browser and you can start writing queries immediately.

 ## Disclaimer

 I am not proposing that this is the correct, best, or even good way to do this.